larisa229/Chess-Engine/README.md

 # Java Chess Engine

-This is a two-player chess engine implemented in Java, featuring move validation, checkmate detection, and a structured object-oriented design.
-The project aims to simulate a playable chess game with rule enforcement and piece interactions.
+This project is a two-player chess engine implemented in Java, designed to simulate a complete chess game with proper rule enforcement and piece interactions.
+It supports move validation, check and checkmate detection, and legal move restrictions to ensure gameplay follows standard chess rules.

 ## Features
-- Fully functional chessboard with all standard chess rules.
+- Standard chess rules - Fully functional chessboard with legal moves for all pieces.
-- Move validation for each piece (king, queen, rook, bishop, knight, and pawn).
+- Move validation - Ensures only legal moves are allowed for king, queen, rook, bishop, knight, and pawn.
+- Game state handling - Detection of check, checkmate, and stalemate.
-- Check and checkmate detection.
+- Draw handling - Stalemate and insufficient material.
-- Basic user interface (GUI using Java Swing).
+- Graphical interface - Basic Java Swing UI for interactive two-player gameplay.

 ## Technologies Used
 - **Language:** Java
-- **IDE:** IntelliJ IDEA
+- **Frameworks & Tools:** Java Swing, IntelliJ IDEA
 - **Concepts Used:** Object-Oriented Programming (OOP), Algorithms, Game Logic

 ## How It Works
-The game uses an 8×8 board representation, where each piece is an object.
-Move validation follows standard chess rules.
-The engine checks for checkmate and prevents illegal moves.
+The game represents the chessboard as an 8x8 grid, where each piece is modeled as an object with its own movement rules.
+When a move is attempted, the engine validates it against chess rules.
+The system prevents illegal moves and updates the game state.
+The engine continuously checks for check and checkmate conditions to enforce victory detection.

 ## Future Improvements
-- Improving the graphical user interface (GUI).
+- Enhance the GUI with better visuals and user-friendly interactions.
-- Adding AI to allow single-player mode against a computer opponent.
+- Add an AI opponent for single-player mode.
-- Keep track of the players' movements and display them in the GUI.
+- Implement a move history log to track and display players' moves.